lepras/RSS-Maxxing/README.md

 # RSS-Maxxing

-You can litterly use RSS everywhere, you just don't know how.
+You can litterly use RSS everywhere, You just don't know how.

-## Choose a client
+## Choose a Client

 For Android - https://f-droid.org/packages/com.nononsenseapps.feeder/